 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates a specific, niche capability (designing structured workflow skills) with concrete outputs (SKILL.md coordinator, phase loading, TodoWrite patterns).
-It includes explicit trigger terms and clearly answers both what and when.
-The only minor weakness is that the trigger terms section uses a slightly non-standard format ('Triggers on') rather than 'Use when', but it effectively serves the same purpose.
+This is a strong description that clearly communicates a specific, niche capability (designing structured workflow skills) with concrete actions (creating SKILL.md coordinators, progressive phase loading, TodoWrite patterns, data flow).
+It includes explicit trigger terms and is highly distinctive.
+The only minor weakness is that the trigger guidance uses 'Triggers on' rather than the more conventional 'Use when' phrasing, but it still effectively communicates when to select this skill.

 | Dimension | Reasoning | Score |